 FERC Denies Jordan Cove — But they Apply Again

-In the middle of the multi-pronged and highly technical permitting processes running in rough parallel with one another, FERC suddenly announced in March 2016 that it was denying the pipeline part of the project — and thus also the export facility.
+In the middle of multi-pronged and highly technical permitting processes running in rough parallel with one another, FERC suddenly announced in March 2016 that it was denying the pipeline part of the project — and thus also the export facility.
 The FERC denial came as a complete surprise to the opponents’ coalition, and even to the applicant.
 FERC based its decision on the strong landowner opposition and the lack of need for the project, as shown by JCEP’s failure to secure necessary longterm contracts.
 Without public need, FERC would not issue the certificate allowing Jordan Cove to use eminent domain to construct the Pacific Connector pipeline.
 Landowner opposition all along the pipeline route has been fierce and unrelenting, as FERC noted.

 The 234-mile pipeline has a mind-boggling range of impacts, starting with the use of eminent domain against private landowners for Pacific Connector to gain the necessary easements.
 The effects to more than 400 waterbodies, farm and forest lands, ecological integrity and rural livelihood, are overwhelming.
 Then there is the issue of pipeline breaks, which are more frequent in rural areas due to thinner pipelines.
 Pipeline breaks can cause massive fires and explosions, as such disasters across the country testify.
 Perhaps worst of all, LNG export does not help mitigate climate change; it is instead a contributor to global warming, whose effects are becoming daily more evident.
-A summary of current science, available at the bottom of this article, describes in detail why the Jordan Cove Energy Project is a very bad idea.
+A summary of current science, available at the bottom of this article, describes in detail why the Jordan Cove Energy project is a very bad idea.

 - FERC Denial of Jordan Cove Rehearing December 2016